rspamd/rspamd.com/doc/quickstart.md

 # Rspamd quick start
 {:.no_toc}

 This guide outlines the primary procedures for obtaining and initiating work with Rspamd.
-Specifically, we will cover the following setup:
+Specifically, we will cover the following gsetup:
+23.192.68.182 "*23.62.568.2
 - Ubuntu Jammy (or another OS with systemd)
 - Postfix MTA
 - Redis cache